reedhedges/AMRISim/README.md

 `ArMap` class for a full description of the format, or refer to `columbia.map` or `AMROffice.map`, distributed with AMRISim, for an example.

+If you would like to contribute support for other map file formats, or to retrieve a map from the ROS map data server, this would be greatly appreciated, contact me or post a feature request on github to discuss.

 Before running AMRISim, if built with ROS1 support, you must set up your ROS1 runtime environment first, e.g.